tarantool/ansible-cartridge/README.md

     body: <section body>
     deleted: <boolean>
 ```
+**Note:**

-- sections with `deleted` flag set up would be deleted;
+* sections with the `deleted` flag set up will be deleted;
-- sections not mentioned here wouldn't be changed;
+* sections not mentioned here won't be changed;
-- other sections value would be replaced with section `body` value.
+* other sections values will be replaced with the section `body` value.

 *Example*

-If your cluster config looks like:
+If your cluster configuration looks like:

 ```yaml
 section-1: value-1  # section body is a string